Scalar neutrino dark matter in BLMSSM: relic density

 \section{relic density}

-We suppose the lightest sneutrino $(\tilde{\nu}_1)$ as a dark matter candidate in this paper.
+We suppose the lightest sneutrino $(\tilde{\nu}_j)$ as a dark matter candidate in this paper and its main element is right-handed.
 Any dark matter candidate should satisfy the relic density constraint.
 Therefore, the result of theoretical calculation the closer to the actual observed value, the more reliable this theory becomes.
-The $\tilde{\nu}_1$ number density $n_{\tilde{\nu}_1}$ is given by the Boltzmann equation \cite{dm2,dm5,dm6,dm7}
+The $\tilde{\nu}_j$ number density $n_{\tilde{\nu}_j}$ is given by the Boltzmann equation\cite{dm2,dm5,dm6,dm7}

-$\tilde{\nu}_1$ can both self-annihilate and co-annihilate with another field of particle $\phi$.
-When the annihilation rate of $\tilde\nu_{1}$ becomes roughly equal to the Hubble expansion rate, the species freeze out at the temperature $T_F$,
+$\tilde{\nu}_j$ can both self-annihilate and co-annihilate with another field of particle $\phi$.
+When the annihilation rate of $\tilde\nu_{j}$ becomes roughly equal to the Hubble expansion rate, the species freeze out at the temperature $T_F$,

-If we suppose $M_{\phi}>M_{\tilde\nu_{1}}$ \cite{ndm9}
+If we suppose $M_{\phi}>M_{\tilde\nu_{j}}$\cite{ndm9}

 Then it becomes